Phase transitions in exponential random graphs: Acknowledgements

-\begin{acknowledgement} It is a pleasure to acknowledge useful discussions with Persi Diaconis and Sourav Chatterjee introducing us to the subject of random graphs and giving us early access to, and explanations of, their preprint \cite{CD}, as well as suggestions for improving early drafts of this paper.
-CR also acknowledges support under NSF Grant DMS-0700120.
+It is a pleasure to acknowledge useful discussions with Persi Diaconis and Sourav Chatterjee introducing us to the subject of random graphs and giving us early access to, and explanations of, their preprint \cite{CD}, as well as suggestions for improving early drafts of this paper.